Buffalo Bill Dam: Renovation and height increase

 Starting in 1985, the crest of the dam was raised 25 ft, increasing the reservoir's capacity by 260000 acre.ft when the project was completed in 1993.
 The spillways were enlarged and equipped with radial arm gates.
 The project also included a visitor center, located at the north end of the dam's crest.
 The additional height allowed 25.5 MW of additional generating capacity to be added to the project.
 The expanded reservoir inundated facilities at Buffalo Bill State Park, requiring their relocation and reconstruction.

 Buffalo Bill Power Plant

 The Buffalo Bill Power Plant was built concurrently with the work to increase the dam's height in 1992.
-The plant, located in Shoshone Canyon downstream from the original Shoshone Powerplant, operates three Francis turbines with generators rated at 6 MW each on a head of 266 ft.
+The plant, located in Shoshone Canyon downstream from the original Shoshone Power Plant, operates three Francis turbines with generators rated at 6 MW each on a head of 266 ft.